-LBOHs are the local health authorities and the primary points of contact within a community for DPH.
-Surveillance information is communicated to the LBOH who may work with their MCD (if any) to determine mosquito control response activities, conduct educational outreach via the media and/or other means, investigate cases, disseminate surveillance and risk assessment information to other community leaders, and undertake other activities based on their community's needs.
+LBOHs are the local health authorities and the primary points of contact within a municipality for DPH.
+Surveillance information is communicated to the LBOH who may work with their MCD (if any) to determine mosquito control response activities, conduct educational outreach via the media and/or other means, investigate cases, disseminate surveillance and risk assessment information to other municipal leaders, and undertake other activities based on their needs.